 The webinar’s panel included Janine Zweig, associate vice president for justice policy at the Urban Institute; Leah Sakala, senior policy associate at the Urban Institute; and Todd Honeycutt, senior researcher at Mathematica.
 The event was moderated by Casey Foundation senior research associate Jeffrey Poirier, who commissioned the evaluation.

-During the webinar, participants will learn about:
+During the webinar, panelists describe:

-- the evaluation’s methods and main findings related to probation and other juvenile justice practices, with a focus on how a mixed-methods approach informed findings on racial equity and youth and family engagement;
+the evaluation’s methods and main findings related to probation and other juvenile justice practices, with a focus on how a mixed-methods approach informed findings on racial equity and youth and family engagement;

-- activities and approaches that local juvenile justice system stakeholders and community partners used to reduce out-of-home placement for justice-involved youth, particularly youth of color; and
+activities and approaches that local juvenile justice system stakeholders and community partners used to reduce out-of-home placement for justice-involved youth, particularly youth of color; and

 considerations for building equity and engagement into evaluation.